Dr Jill Fielding-Wells

 - Mathematics and numeracy education from early to middle years

-- The development of mathematical reasoning and problem solving
+- Development of mathematical reasoning and problem solving

-- Pedagogical approaches that support mathematical reasoning and engagement
+- Pedagogical approaches that support mathematical reasoning and argumentation

 - Statistical reasoning, thinking and literacy